Florine Stettheimer: Legacy

 Following her death in the late 1940s, when Stettheimer's works were donated to art museums, the taste in art had moved to abstract expressionism, and her paintings were frequently not displayed.
 In addition, because her paintings were not sold at art galleries or at auction, they received no publicity and so her name and work were not as well known.
 Author Parker Tyler's biography, Florine Stettheimer: A Life in Art, was released in 1963.
 In the 1970s Stettheimer's work was revived by feminist art historians including, most prominently, Linda Nochlin.
-Stettheimer went through another revival in 1995 with a retrospective exhibition of her work at the Whitney Museum of American Art and the publication of another biography, Bloemink's The Life and Art of Florine Stettheimer.
+Stettheimer went through another revival in 1995 with a retrospective exhibition of her work at the Whitney Museum of American Art and the publication of another biography, Barbara Bloemink's The Life and Art of Florine Stettheimer.
 From this point on, her work influenced a number of contemporary women and gay artists, drawn to her female gaze and decorative, theatrical style.

 Beginning in 2015 with the first retrospective of Stettheimer's work in Europe at the Lenbachhaus in Munich, Stettheimer's work has been included in numerous exhibitions in the United States, and her significance as an early feminist artist and her widespread influence on contemporary artists is more fully recognized.
 Andrew Russeth, the executive editor of ARTnews, stated that Stettheimer's paintings "elegantly make the case that she is one of the greatest artists of the 20th century and could serve as a useful model for those of the 21st."